ferraroroberto/social-media-analytics/HOW-TO.md

 - How to create features that help models learn
 - Time-series feature engineering
 - Data preprocessing techniques
+- How to test and validate feature creation

 ### The Feature Engineer (`src/features/feature_engineering.py`)